General Questions

 Donate Today

 Forêt Capitale Forest has public tree planting and tree care events from April to November.
-If you’re interested in participating in an event, please sign up to our Volunteer Mailing List to stay informed about the wide range of opportunities to get involved!
+If you’re interested in participating in an event, please sign up for our Volunteer Mailing List to stay informed about the wide range of opportunities to get involved!

-Once on the Volunteer Mailing List, you will be sent quarterly newsletters and volunteer opportunities.
+Once on the Volunteer Mailing List you will be sent quarterly newsletters and volunteer opportunities.
 This way we can keep you up to date with our latest news and information about events and campaigns.

 If you are a part of an organization, corporate, community or school group that is interested in volunteering with FCF, you can sign up through the volunteer form as a group rather than an individual.